Updated on 1/24/2019.

 Congrats, you’ve made the decision to list your home with Howard Hanna!
 Now it’s time to start the important process of preparing for open houses, pictures, and potential buyers.
 Decisions you make before putting out the “For Sale” sign and marketing your home are just as important as the ones you’ll make during the process.

 Make listing your home as easy as pie by following these simple guidelines:

-And finally, take pictures.
 Now that you’ve done the work of making your space ideal, it’s time to grab the camera!
 Quality photos that accurately represent your home as it is now mean that more people will come to view the property in person.
-Your Howard Hanna Realtor may even have a professional photographer to recommend who really knows how to highlight your home’s exceptional features.
+Your Howard Hanna real estate agent may even have a professional photographer to recommend who really knows how to highlight your home’s exceptional features.